Skip to content

 Q: How should I manage credentials (API keys, etc.) for MCP servers?

-A: Injecting them as environment variables is the standard approach (in the format "env": {"API_KEY": "${MY_API_KEY"}).
-Avoid hardcoding API keys in MCP configuration files, and add configuration files to .gitignore so they’re not committed to the repository.
+A: Injecting them as environment variables is the common approach (for example, "env": {"API_KEY": "${MY_API_KEY}"}).
+Avoid hardcoding API keys in MCP configuration files, and keep personal or local credentials out of project-shared configuration.[3]

 Q: Can I build my own MCP server?